stakater/mto-docs/content/features.md

 ## Native Experience

 Multi Tenant Operator provides multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customized binaries.

+## Caching and Database

+Explore the seamless integration of a dedicated database to streamline resource management.
+Now, all resources managed by MTO are efficiently stored in a Postgres database, enhancing the mto-console's ability to effortlessly retrieve essential resources for optimal presentation.

+The implementation of this feature is facilitated through the Bootstrap controller, simplifying the deployment process.
+This controller not only establishes the Postgres database but also configures a service for smooth communication and generates a secret containing crucial details for establishing a secure connection to the database.

+Furthermore, the introduction of a dedicated cache layer ensures that there is no added burden on the kube API server when responding to MTO-console requests.
+This enhancement not only improves response times but also contributes to a more efficient and responsive resource management system.